It's Halloween Week at the Manor

 Quick Verdict

 The Chauvet DJ Hurricane 1200 is the machine we’d buy with our own money.
 It heats up fast, throws fog like it means it, and the wireless remote actually functions at range.
-If you want colored fog without buying a separate light, the AIMBER 1200W is half the price and genuinely impressive for what you pay.
+If you want colored fog without buying a separate light, the 1200W RGB fogger is well under half the price and genuinely impressive for what you pay.
 Decorators running a full DMX-controlled haunt should look at the ADJ Fog Fury Jett Pro, which is the best fog machine we have ever used (at a price that reflects it).

 A Note on Fog Fluid

 Every machine on this list uses standard water-based fog fluid.
-Do not buy the cheapest fluid you can find on Amazon.
+Do not buy the lowest-priced fluid you can find on Amazon.
 It clogs heating elements and smells terrible.
 Chauvet, ADJ, and Froggy’s Fog all make reliable fluid.
 Budget about $15 to $20 per gallon, and figure one gallon per four to six hours of moderate use.

 Want to figure out exactly how much fog you need?
 Our Fog Calculator does the math for your specific space and machine.